DouglasKGlover/ShmupSpeed/README.md

 # Tech Stack

 The site was initially built on the Symfony 3 PHP framework for a few features including a leaderboard and dynamic sharing functionality.
-More recently though I've stripped out the PHP side in order to host it for cheaper on a static site host (Netlify) while I work on rebuilding it on a new stack (likely Vue/Nuxt).
+More recently though I've stripped out the PHP side in order to host it for cheaper on a static site host (Netlify) to keep things simple.